OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 9. Click on the line with the computer icon.
 This will login to your into your VM and lead to a GUI interface. **Be patient** with the connection as it may take a few seconds to establish.
 If the black login screen persists for more than 30 seconds, please contact your instructor.

-    For now, avoid any lines with a >_ icon as that leads to a SSH Command Line interface (CLI).
+    For now, avoid any lines with an ">_" icon as that leads to a SSH Command Line interface (CLI).
 ![](./images/Guac-GUI-1.png)

 ### A Tour of the GUI